Empowering Private Tutoring by Chaining Large Language Models: Experiments

-The collected statistics from learning logs include (1) \textbf{Complexity of course plan} reflects the ability to design adaptive course plan; (2) \textbf{Average length of system response} and \textbf{Average number of objectives per response} are indicators of instruction informativeness; (3) \textbf{Frequency of course plan update} shows the reflective feature of the system; and (4) \textbf{Frequency of in-course quiz} explores the pattern of quiz offerings.
+\looseness=-1 \textbf{Statistical Analysis.} We collect various statistics for analysis, including (1) \textit{Complexity of course plan} reflects the ability to design adaptive course plan; (2) \textit{Average length of system response} and \textit{Average number of objectives per response} are indicators of instruction informativeness; (3) \textit{Frequency of course plan update} shows the reflective feature of the system; and (4) \textit{Frequency of in-course quiz} explores the pattern of quiz offerings.